 This approach sits at the opposite end of the spectrum to attachment parenting.
 Parents set the family schedule, including the baby’s routine (when they feed, sleep and play).
 Some feel it is the most responsive way to address the needs of the whole family.
 Parent-led parenting is also called limit-setting parenting.

-It’s also incredibly popular.
-Parent-led parenting helps parents to avoid having to work out what baby needs because the routine tells them what the problem is likely to be.
-That is the precise reason people like routines.
-Parent-led routines claim to prevent crying because they ensure baby is fed often enough and gets enough daytimes naps.
-But the claims made are not supported by evidence.
+Parent-led parenting means not having to work out what baby needs because the routine tells the parent what the problem is likely to be.
+Parent-led routines claim to prevent crying because they ensure the baby is fed often enough and gets enough daytimes naps.
+But the claims made are not supported by evidence (Harries and Brown, 2019).

-It’s hard to disagree that we need boundaries.
+It’s hard to disagree that as we get older, we need boundaries.
 Otherwise, your little one might end up eating an entire packet of biscuits in one sitting, and binge watching the whole of CBeebies.
 Setting limits has also been shown to improve children’s behaviour (Kochanska et al, 2008).

-In studies of older children who have set bedtimes, the results are clear.
-Those with a set bedtime are better behaved and less likely to suffer from mental health problems, including depression and suicidal thoughts (Short et al, 2011; Kelley et al, 2013).
+In studies of older children (7 years and older) who have set bedtimes, the results are clear.
+Those with a set bedtime are better behaved and less likely to suffer from mental health problems, including depression and suicidal thoughts (Short et al, 2011; Kelly et al, 2013).

-A 2016 study showed that leaving six- to eight-month-old babies to cry at bedtime improves their sleep (Gradisar et al, 216).
-On the other hand, there is evidence that leaving a very small baby to cry can adversely affect how their brain develops (Ludlington-Hoe et al, 2002; Sunderland and Panksepp, 2006).
+There is evidence that leaving a very small baby to cry can adversely affect how their brain develops (Ludington-Hoe et al, 2002; Sunderland and Panksepp, 2006).
 So strict routines may potentially cause problems down the line.
-See our articles about sleep training and whether to leave a baby to cry; but as with so much parenting, it’s best to read up on it and decide for yourself.
+See our articles about sleep training and whether to leave a baby to cry.

 Some people claim the benefits to the baby of routines include:

-- Avoiding unnecessary and excessive crying.
+- Reducing crying.
 How?
 Because once your baby is in a routine, it’s more likely you can quickly work out what’s wrong.
 Knowing how much they’ve fed, played and slept takes the guesswork out of a diagnosis.

-- More sleep for longer and sooner as demand feeding can mean more waking at night (Sadeh at al. 2010).
-One study found at three months old, babies whose parents waited a minute before responding to night waking were more likely to sleep for five or more hours a night without waking or crying (St James-Roberts, 2017).
-Differences in parenting don’t really affect the baby’s bouts of unsoothable crying as long as they reassure the baby (St James-Roberts et al, 2006).
+- More sleep for longer and sooner because you’re not being woken to demand feed (Sadeh at al, 2010).
+One study found that at three months old, babies whose parents waited a minute before responding to night waking were more likely to sleep for five or more hours a night without waking or crying (St James-Roberts et al, 2017).

-- Guaranteeing your baby gets routine feeds might remove the chance of underfeeding your little one.
-But the snag is that routine feeding reduces breastmilk supply whereas feeding on demand optimised breastmilk production (NHS, 2019).
+- Guaranteeing your baby gets frequent feeds might remove the chance of underfeeding your little one (NHS, 2018).
+But the snag is that feeding on a routine reduces breastmilk supply whereas feeding on demand optimises breastmilk production (NHS, no date).

 Some people claim the benefits to the parent of routines include:

-- Helping parents understand the real reason for the cries.
+- Helping parents understand the reason for crying.

-- A degree of free time in the evening for parents to recuperate and connect with each other.
+- A degree of free time in the evening for parents to rest and connect with each other.

 - Going back to work – as many of us have to – is easier as there’s already a routine established.